ktaylor63/southeast/site/content/private-john-allen/our-fish.md

 ## Mobile logperch

 The hatchery produces Mobile logperch because they are a host fish for the southern combshell, an endangered freshwater mussel.
 Freshwater mussels use the gills of host fish to attached their glochidia, baby mussels.
 These glochidia remain on the host fish until they transform into fully developed mussels.
 Once they transform they fall off the fish in the substrate below.
 The southern combshell is being cultured at the Alabama Aquatic Biodiversity Center in Marion, Alabama.
 Pvt.
 John Allen National Fish Hatchery hopes to produce enough Mobile logperch to supply the  center with all the host fish that they require to propagate the freshwater mussel.

+{{< figure class="photo-center" src="/images/pages/southern-combshell-with-bee-tag.jpg" alt="A net full of small brown mussels with a tiny yellow tag." caption="Southern combshells ready to be stocked in the Tombigbee River, MS. Photo by Daniel Schwarz, USFWS." >}}